HTMLMin/Laravel-HTMLMin/README.md

 Please check the system requirements before installing Laravel HTMLMin.

-To get the latest version of HTMLMin, simply require it in your `composer.json` file.
+To get the latest version of Laravel HTMLMin, simply require it in your `composer.json` file.

 `"graham-campbell/htmlmin": "dev-master"`